 View this post on Instagram

+A strong finish to the list of the best British food in London; it’s the shepherd’s pie.
 Also referred to as cottage pie sometimes – if made with beef, the infamous Shepherd’s pie is a long time favorite from Scotland and northern England.
 The meat is usually lamb, either diced or minced according to the liking and then covered with mashed potatoes to be baked in the oven.
 As a result, you get a golden browned layer of mashed potatoes on top.
 It is another recipe invented as an outcome of Sunday Roast.
 For the sake of not wasting meat and simply increase the volume, they added potatoes and voila!
-Here comes the Shepherd’s Pie – the food for peasant now has become one of the most famous dishes from English cuisine in the world.
+Here comes the Shepherd’s Pie – the food for peasants has now become one of the most famous dishes in British cuisine, and rightly finds its place among the best British food in London.
 Try the outstanding Shepherd’s pie of The Ivy Restaurant, you will not regret it.

 Address: 1-5 West Street, London